Oam11/InsightDocs/README.md

 5. **Open your browser** and go to `http://localhost:8501`

 6. **Enter your Groq API key** when prompted (get one free at [console.groq.com](https://console.groq.com))
+   - Check "Remember this key" to store it locally for future use
+   - Your API key will be saved in `~/.insightdocs/config.json` for convenience

 That's it!
 No configuration files needed.